alemarco96/DECAF/CONFIGURATION_GUIDE.md

 ## Structure of the Configuration Files

-Both the index and search phase behavior can be customised by doing small edits to the properties configuration files provided with the framework.
+Both the index and search phase behavior can be customized by doing small edits to the properties configuration files provided with the framework.
 The general structure is:

 ```
-Configuration lines, that should be edited by DECAF users to customize its behavior.
+Configuration lines: should be edited by DECAF users to customize its behavior.

 #****************************************************************************************************
 #****************************************************************************************************